akshatdhaundiyal/gcp_monitoring/README.md

-# cloud_cicd
+# Monitoring Services for Multiple Projects
-CICD for the multiple projects
+Monitoring Services for Multiple Projects